nologic/blog/_posts/2016-08-23-lost-touch.md

     msg_bp.SetCondition("*(uint32_t*)($x0 + 8) == %d" % port_number)
 ```

-Our breakpoint is set on the `mach_msg` function in `libsystem_kernel.dylib` library.
+Our breakpoint is set on the `mach_msg` function in the `libsystem_kernel.dylib` library.
 This function is a wrapper for the actual system call.
+Although, it does a little more than just pass through the parameters.

 ```Python
 def print_mach_msg(frame, bp_loc, dict):